Top 5 Cloud PMS Solutions for Small Hotels in 2025

 Price transparency.
 Small operators can’t absorb surprise fees.
 Platforms where listed prices are close to actual costs scored higher.

 Essential features included.
-A PMS charging extra for a channel manager isn’t really a PMS—it’s a front desk module with expensive accessories.
+A PMS charging extra for a channel manager isn’t really a PMS.
+It’s a front desk module with expensive accessories.

 Setup complexity.
 Properties without IT staff need software they can configure themselves.